 Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
 Besra is in a consortium with a Malaysian group with Bumiputra interests that owns rights to consolidated mining tenements covering much of the historic Bau goldfield in Sarawak, East Malaysia.
 Besra's interests in the Bau Gold Project are held through its direct and indirect interests in North Borneo Gold Sdn Bhd ("NBG").
 Besra's 100% owned subsidiary - Besra Labuan Ltd ("Besra Labuan")- acquired its interest in NBG, which owns rights to the mining tenements covering the area of Bau in accordance with various agreements the sale of shares as a result of which Besra's interests in NBG increased in September 2021 to 97.8% and its equity adjusted interest increased to 92.8%.
 NBG is governed by a joint venture agreement between the Company and a local Malaysian company, Gladioli Enterprises Sdn Bhd ("Gladioli") and is the operator of the Bau Gold Project.
 Gladioli is owned by the Ling family of Kuching.
 See attached summary.
 Structure The main joint venture company is NBG.
 NBG does not own the Tenements or any of the land owned by the Gladioli companies, it simply has rights to use such land and Tenements in accordance with the JV agreement.
 BML & Labuan or NBG can call for the Tenements to be transferred into the name of NBG, at which point those Tenements cease to be governed by the below structure.
 Operations NBG is to undertake all exploration and mining activities of the JV.
 Once a final feasibility study has been undertaken in relation to a particular area and a decision to mine has been made then a milling company ("Milling Company") will be incorporated to process the ore mined by NBG.
 The Milling Company is the company in which the "profit" of the JV will reside.
 As with NBG, the Milling Company is the company in which the "profit" of the JV will reside.
-As with NBG, the Milling Company will be owned by BML, BLL and Gladioli in the same respective shares as they own in NBG.
-In the alternative NBG can acquire the sole economic and beneficial ownership of the mined ore from Gladioli for RM10.00.
-Tenem
+As with NBG, the Milling Company in the alternative NBG can acquire the sole economic and beneficial ownership of the mined ore from Gladioli for RM10.00.
+Tenements The Tenements are currently held by the relevant Gladioli entities.
+BML/Labuan or N